RightNiceGames/209-mobile-game/README.md

 - Description of the project in `README.md`
 - Screenshots, Video in `README.md`
 - Group Contract
-- Attendance Tracker (maintained by Lead)
-- Weekly Sprint Review Documentation
+- Weekly Sprint Retro Documentation
   - List the Problems that were analyzed
   - List the Actions to take in the next sprint